tony-rowan/secret-santa/README.md

 ## Tests

 Tests are written and run by RSpec.
+With a preference for feature specs.

 Run all the tests with: